Laragear/Rut/README.md

 > These RUT queries work over the RUT Number for convenience, as the RUT Verification Digit should be verified on persistence.

-The `rut` property is dynamically created from the RUT Number and RUT Verification Digit columns, which uses a caster underneath.
+The `rut` property is dynamically created from the RUT Number and RUT Verification Digit columns, which uses a [Cast](https://laravel.com/docs/eloquent-mutators#attribute-casting) underneath.

 ```php
 echo $user->rut; // "20490006-K"